gskema/prestashop-installer/README.md

 Make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `prestashop` executable can be located by your system.

+**Warning!**

+Installing multiple global composer tools may cause dependency conflicts.
+You may need to install global tools separately and use `bin-dir` **composer.json** option.

 Once installed, you may create new prestashop installation with this command:

 ```